niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 Well! you tell npm by adding the dependencies section in the package.json file.

-Note: We as a developer have rights to either add a package or remove it if there' no need.
+Note: We as a developer have the rights to either add a package or remove it if there' no need.

 First Module Completed!